-The Vanguard controller is capable of accepting firmware upgrade packages via an FTP transfer, but FTP may be disabled from the "System Settings" page.
+The FTM 190-3 is capable of accepting firmware upgrade packages via an FTP transfer, but FTP may be disabled from the "System Settings" page.

 SSH access may also be disabled on this page.
 As well as restricting access to these web pages to HTTPS only.